adsonsandias/Finance-Control/README.md

 - Test and adjust if necessary
 - Adding animation in the web app
 - CRUD of information list and profile user
+- implementation with redux toolkit for status management

 ## Technologies used